IELTS Preparation Course Near Me | The Best Exam Training Online

-Academic IELTS Coaching is the right alternative for those who want to take the test and look for an alternative to the TOEFL IBT.
+Academic IELTS exam preparation is the right alternative for those who want to take the test and look for an alternative to the TOEFL IBT.

 Nowadays, due to the global crisis that the world has experienced, many American universities that only once accepted the TOEFL IBT began to accept the Academic IELTS, obviously provided that the applicant presented an equivalent score.

-IELTS coaching at TPC prepares from those who need only a 6.0 overall to those who need a 7.5 or sometimes up to 8 overall for a conditional offer.
+IELTS exam preparation at TPC prepares from those who need only a 6.0 overall to those who need a 7.5 or sometimes up to 8 overall for a conditional offer.

 During the online sessions, areas of the examination are reviewed one by one by the instructor – always in synch with the student.